 Location: Northern New Canaan, between Wellesley Drive and West Road

 Access: The main parking area and access point for the Watson-Symington Preserve is located along Wellesley Drive, just north of Sherwood Lane.
-This access point can accommodate multiple cars, and provides access to the preserve’s main trail system.
-A secondary access point is located along West Road between addresses 226 and 246, and is best used by neighbors who can walk to the property.
+This access point can accommodate multiple cars, and provides the best access to the preserve’s main trail system.
+A secondary access point is located along West Road between addresses 226 and 246.
+Please do not park here, and use this as a walk-in access point only.

 Date Protected: 1984 and 1996 Acreage: 46 Trail Length: 1.6

 Visitation Hours Dawn to Dusk Dogs Allowed?
-Yes, on leash
+Yes.
+See leash policy, below.

 History: The Nancy Watson-Symington Woodlands is a magnificent 46-acre property generously donated in stages with a final parcel received in April 1996.
 As you walk the trail, you’ll be enjoying land that was once owned by the likes of the Amos Pennoyer in the early 19th century that established “Orchard Farm” (still visible and under conservation easement near the NW corner of the property), S. Bayard Colgate, Arthur K. Watson, Senator Stuart Symington, and eventually the family of Nancy Watson-Symington, by whom the final gift of land was given.
 Along with the adjacent 4-acre Lancaster property donated to NCLT in 1969, the contiguous protected area is NCLT’s largest.